suolenkainen/economy/README.md

 A _worker_ is a person doing something with a resource.
 This (at least in the beginning of the project) can be a "hauler" that moves stuff between places, a baker, a farmer, etc. Each of these workers perform tasks in production facilities and produce goods.
 These goods can be consumed by villagers of used for producing something else.

 _Goods_ are resources or items that are manipulated, moved, transformed, etc. and made into new ones or consumed.

-Each set of goods is considered as a set of goods that are then handled.
-For example a goods parcel can be "5 units of grain" or "50 units of grain".
+_Workorders_ are assignments that the workers take to move things around.
+Each workorder is considered as a set of goods that are handled.
+For example workorder can be "5 units of grain" or "50 units of grain".
+This can be divided into smaller orders if more than one worker is needed.

 A _producer_ is a place that creates goods from either producing gathering, hunting, mining, etc. them or refining new goods based on existing ones.